-E17.1R Reasonable Adjustments shall be provided where necessary for students with a documented disability, temporary disability or severe short term illness, specific learning difficulty (including dyslexia), mental health condition or chronic medical conditions, pregnancy, maternity or paternity.
-The circumstance must be having a substantial impact on their capacity to study and/or take assessments in the usual way.
+E17.1R Reasonable adjustments shall be provided where necessary, for students with a documented disability, temporary disability or severe short term illness, specific learning difficulty (including dyslexia), mental health condition or chronic medical conditions, pregnancy, maternity or paternity.
+The circumstance must be having a substantial impact on a student's capacity to study and / or take assessments in the usual way.